Showrunner

+A showrunner is the top-level executive producer of a television series.
+The position outranks other creative and management personnel, including episode directors, in contrast to feature films, in which the director has creative control over the production, and the executive producer's role is limited to investing.
+In scripted comedy and drama TV shows, the showrunner also usually serves as the head writer (or its most prolific writer).
+The role of a showrunner is not present on all television series, especially outside the United States; this article describes the nature of the role where it is present.

+United States

+Writer Alex Epstein, in his book and blog Crafty Screenwriting, defines a showrunner as "the person responsible for all creative aspects of the show and responsible only to the network (and production company, if it's not [their] production company).
+The boss.
+Usually a writer.
 Traditionally, the executive producer of a television program was the chief executive, responsible for the show's creative direction and production.
 Over time, the title of executive producer was applied to a wider range of roles—from a senior writer, to someone who arranges financing, to an "angel" who holds the title as an honorific with no management duties in return for providing backing capital.
-The term showrunner was created to identify the executive producer who holds ultimate management and creative authority for the program.
-The blog and book Crafty Screenwriting defines a showrunner as "the person responsible for all creative aspects of the show and responsible only to the network (and production company, if it's not [their] production company).
-The boss.
-Usually a writer."
+The term showrunner was created to identify the executive producer who holds ultimate management and creative authority for the program."
+The contract gained by the Writers Guild of America in the 2023 strike now explicitly defines "showrunner" as writers and people responsible for making hiring decisions regarding a project's other staff writers.